10 Fall Boating Destinations: Fall Foliage Cruising

 Last Updated -

 Fall foliage outings are always special, but when seen from the deck of a boat, the experience can be magical.
-You still have time to plan your escape, so grab your sailboatfishing skiffpersonal watercraft (PWC), or kayak and check out these ten beautiful spots around that welcome autumn with a bang.
+You still have time to plan your escape, so grab your sailboatfishing skiffpersonal watercraft (PWC), and check out these fall boating destinations.

 The Top 10 Fall Boating Destinations